Melbourne Boat Accident Attorney

 Plaintiffs who seek compensation for pleasure boat accidents are required to prove the defendant caused the accident by failing to act with reasonable care.
 When boats collide with one another, one or both operators may be considered partially liable.
 In states that allow contributory negligence, an injured operator may be barred from recovery if he or she is found to be partially at fault for the accident.
 States that apply the comparative negligence theory may bar an injured operator from recovery if he or she is determined to be more than 50% – in some cases 51% – at fault.
 Injured passengers may choose to sue either or both operators if both shared fault.

-Some marinas and harbors have a no wake zone.
+Some marinas and harbors have a no-wake zone.
 Boat operators who create a wake in restricted areas may be liable for an accident in which another boat runs into the wake.
 The operator of the boat that crashes into the wake could be found negligent for passenger injuries if he or she failed to warn those aboard.
 All boat operators are generally required to look for hazardous conditions while operating a water vessel.
-Therefore, in some cases, injured parties may find they are unable to recover damages if the the operator behaved reasonably in monitoring for hazards and responded appropriately.
+Therefore, in some cases, injured parties may find they are unable to recover damages if the operator behaved reasonably in monitoring for hazards and responded appropriately.
 If a boat collides with an object that is well-hidden by the water, those who are injured may not be able to recover damages if the driver was using nautical charts and driving safely.
-However, if passengers are injured due to inadequate safety equipment, the operator may be found negligent for failure to maintain proper safety devices, including life jackets, flares, fire extinguishers and navigation lights.
+However, if passengers are injured due to inadequate safety equipment, the operator may be found negligent for failing to maintain proper safety devices, including life jackets.

 Employees who are injured while working on navigable waters may recover lost wages and medical benefits under the Long Shore and Harbor Workers’ Compensation Act.
 Ship builders, port workers, longshoremen, and repairmen are covered by the act.
 Eligible workers may be able to receive total, temporary partial or permanent total disability compensation.